Attacking a Postnuptial Agreement in Arizona | Hildebrand Law, PC

 The Appellate Court found that the children would not benefit at all from the asset holding company’s amended operating agreement and their interests were detrimentally impacted by the Husband’s efforts to transfer the children’s assets into the asset holding company without their knowledge.

 If you have questions about attacking a postnuptial agreement in an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.